-- Safeguarding and promoting the welfare of children is defined as: - 1.
-Protecting children from maltreatment - 2.
-Preventing impairment of children's mental and physical health or development - 3.
-Ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - 4.
-Taking action to enable all children to have the best outcomes - Mayfield Grammar School is a community and all those directly connected (staff, governors, parents, families and pupils) have an essential role to play in making it safe and secure.
+- Safeguarding and promoting the welfare of children is defined as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - taking action to enable all children to have the best outcomes. - Mayfield Grammar School is a community and all those directly connected (staff, governors, parents, families and pupils) have an essential role to play in making it safe and secure.
 Mayfield Grammar School recognises our moral and statutory responsibility to safeguard and promote the welfare of all children. - Mayfield Grammar School recognises the importance of providing an ethos and environment within school that will help children to feel safe, secure and respected; encourage them to talk openly; and enable them to feel confident that they will be listened to.
-We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice. - Our school core safeguarding principles are: - It is a whole school responsibility to safeguard and promote the welfare of children as its paramount concern. - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - All children have a right to be heard and to have their wishes and feelings taken into account. - All staff understand safe professional practice and adhere to our code of conduct and other associated policies. - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this guidance. - Appropriate action is taken in a timely manner to safeguard and promote children's welfare. - All staff are aware of their statutory responsibilities with respect to safeguarding. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
+We are alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection and justice. - Our school core safeguarding principles are: - It is a whole school responsibility to safeguard and promote the welfare of children as its paramount concern. - All children (defined as those up to the age of 18) regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - All children have a right to be heard and to have their wishes and feelings taken into account. - All staff understand safe professional practice and adhere to our code of conduct and other associated policies. - All staff have a responsibility to recognise vulnerability in children and act on any concern in accordance with this guidance. - Appropriate action is taken in a timely manner to safeguard and promote children's welfare. - All staff are aware of their statutory responsibilities with respect to safeguarding. - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside of these environments.
 All staff, but especially the DSLs should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to sexual exploitation, criminal exploitation and serious youth violence. - Staff are properly trained in recognising and reporting safeguarding issues. - There are four main elements to our safeguarding policy: - Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures); - Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns);
+Extra familial harms take a variety of different forms and children can be vulnerable to multiple harms including, but not limited to sexual exploitation, criminal exploitation and serious youth violence. - Staff are properly trained in recognising and reporting safeguarding issues. - There are four main elements to our safeguarding policy: - Prevention (e.g. positive, supportive, safe school culture, curriculum and pastoral opportunities for children, safer recruitment procedures);

-- Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken). - The procedures contained in this policy apply to all staff and governors and are consistent with those of Kent Safeguarding Children Multi-Agency Partnership (KSCMP).
+- Protection (by following the agreed procedures, ensuring all staff are trained and supported to respond appropriately and sensitively to safeguarding concerns); - Support (for all pupils, parents and staff, and where appropriate specific intervention for those who may be at risk of harm); - Working with parents and other agencies (to ensure appropriate communications and actions are undertaken). - The procedures contained in this policy apply to all staff and governors and are consistent with those of Kent Safeguarding Children Board (KSCB).